dbssyck/tanysiptera/README.md

 #### About

-The vocal diagnosability test by Isler et al. (1998) (henceforth Isler criterion) was designed as a conservative method to examine vocal differences between populations of birds.
-Whlie originally crafted to study differentiation in Antbirds, the Isler criterion has since been adopted to inspect divergences between many other groups of birds (both Passerines and non-Passerines) across various regions of the world.
+The vocal diagnosability test by Isler et al. (1998) (henceforth Isler test) was designed as a conservative method to examine vocal differences between populations of birds.
+Whlie originally crafted to study differentiation in Antbirds, the Isler test has since been adopted to inspect divergences between many other groups of birds (both Passerines and non-Passerines) across various regions.

-The Isler criterion assigns diagnosability to pairs of populations which continuous vocal characters satisfy the following two criteria:
+The Isler test assigns diagnosability to pairs of populations which continuous vocal characters satisfy the following two criteria:

 1) Ranges of measurements for the two populations do not overlap
 2) Measurements meets the following criterion

 ![](https://latex.codecogs.com/svg.image?\overline{x}_{a}&plus;{t}_{a}{SD}_{a}\leq&space;\overline{x}_{b}&plus;{t}_{b}{SD}_{b})

 where
 ![](https://latex.codecogs.com/svg.image?\overline{x}_{i}) =
 mean;